Approaching Your Mobile Internet Solution - From Simple to Complex

 - An individual's existing plans and current equipment vary greatly.

 - An individual's budget is a huge factor.

 When you combine all of these variables; well, there are just a heck of a lot of variables to contend with.
-And each variable impacts what makes a solution ideal or not.
+Each variable impacts what makes a solution ideal or not.

 Assess Your Needs

 Regardless of whether you think you will need to begin with a basic set-up, or go more complex, you will first need to investigate your own specific needs.
 We've got a guide, The Guide to Assessing Your Personal Mobile Internet Needs Guide, to help you do that:

-There are multiple different ways to go about building your setup and as you gain comfort with the technology and options, and hone-in on your individual needs, there is always the option to fine-tune or grow your arsenal.
+There are multiple different ways to go about building your setup, and as you gain comfort with the technology and options, and home in on your individual needs, there is always the option to fine-tune or grow your arsenal.